-A primary bone cancer is cancer that starts in the bones.
+A primary bone cancer starts in the bones.
 Find out about the different types.

 Primary and secondary bone cancer

-Primary bone cancer is cancer that starts in the cells of the bones.
+Primary bone cancer starts in the cells of the bones.
 The cancer cells are bone cells that have become cancerous.
 All the information in this section is about primary bone cancer.

 Most people who have cancer cells in their bones don't actually have primary bone cancer.
 They have cancer cells that have spread into the bone from a cancer elsewhere in the body.
-This is called secondary bone cancer.
-So if you have breast cancer that spreads to the bones, the cancer cells in the bones will actually be breast cancer cells.
+This is called secondary or metastatic bone cancer.
+So for example, if you have breast cancer that spreads to the bones, the cancer cells in the bones will actually be breast cancer cells.

 If you have secondary bone cancer, this is not the right section for you.
-You need to look at the section for your type of primary cancer - named after the part of your body where your cancer started.
+You need to look at the section for your type of primary cancer.
+It is named after the part of your body where your cancer started.

 You can get osteosarcoma at any age.
 But it's the most common type of primary bone cancer found in teenagers and young adults.
 Osteosarcomas can grow anywhere in the skeleton.
-The most common sites for osteosarcoma are the:
+The most common sites for osteosarcoma include:

 Ewing's sarcoma is most common in teenagers.
 It usually starts in the: